maxharlow/maxharlow.github.io/teaching.md

 title: Teaching
 layout: teaching
 ---
-As well as these taught courses I also maintain [a repository of tutorials](https://github.com/maxharlow/tutorials) on how to get started with various technologies.
+As well as these taught courses I also maintain [a repository of tutorials](https://github.com/maxharlow/tutorials) that give practical beginner-level introductions to using different tools and technologies, with a focus on their application in the newsroom.